fullcalendar/temporal-polyfill/README.md

 ![Image of a train wreck](https://westernnews.media.clients.ellingtoncms.com/img/photos/2018/06/06/Train_t670.JPG?b3f6a5d7692ccc373d56e40cf708e3fa67d9af9d)

 What's the solution?
-Operate in UTC instead, which is guaranteed not to have DST and which operates across all browsers consistently.
+Do date math in UTC instead, which is guaranteed not to have DST and which operates across all browsers consistently.
 Our modified example:

 ```js
 // coerce current local date to UTC